Xpos587/sdd-flow/sdd-workflow.md

 _Notes_:

-- all the artifacts in this Step 5 (Functional Design, Technical Design, UI Design) must be created on the firsts Phase and then updated by introduction of new phases
+- all the artifacts in this Step 5 (Functional Design, Technical Design, Domain Setup, UI Design) must be created on the firsts Phase and then updated by introduction of new phases
 - in the implementation process these artifacts are updated and refined (with specs linter, TBD) - to make sure the actual implementation matches the design

 ### Step 5.1: Functional Design